Aaron Fa'aoso: Career

 Fa'aoso has appeared as a recurring character in the ABC sketch comedy series, Black Comedy (2014–2020).

+In 2022 Fa’aoso published his memoir with Michelle Scott Tucker.
+So Far, So Good was the first memoir to be published commercially by a Torres Strait Islander.

+In 2025, Fa'aoso and Michelle Scott Tucker teamed up again to publish a middle grade fiction novel, Spirit of the Crocodile.

 Lonestar Productions

 Fa'aso's main interest is in telling Indigenous stories.
 To that end, he created Lonestar Productions in 2013.
 The company makes films in the Torres Strait and Cape York regions, and has produced documentary series such as Blue Water Empire (about the history of the Torres Strait Islander people) and Strait to the Plate (food in the islands), in which Fa'aoso features.

 Other roles

 Since at least 2018 and as of June 2022 Fa'aoso is on the board of Screen Queensland.